LKay/kohana-console/README.md

 * Warning message - using `Kohana_Log_Console` this will be displayed if the type is `Kohana::ALERT` (`'ALERT'`) or `Kohana::WARN` (this was added and the value is `WARN`)
 * Info message - currently supported only in Firefox's FirePHP, using `Kohana_Log_Console` this will be displayed if the type is `Kohana::INFO` (`'INFO'`).
   In Chrome console it will be displayed as regular log message.
 * Grouped messages - use this if you want to group your messages.
-You can make the group collapsed (currently not forking for FirePHP with no reason :( )
+You can make the group expanded (currently not working for FirePHP with no particullar reason :( )

 Any other message type will be displayed just like log message.